telerik/kendo-react-inputs/docs/switch/index.md

 The Kendo UI Switch for React is part of the Inputs `npm` package of the Kendo UI suite for React.

+**Figure 1: A template of the Switch for React**

 **Screenshot here**

 ## Demos

 ### Default Setup

-The example below demonstrates the default setup of a Kendo UI Slider for React.
+The example below demonstrates the default setup of a Kendo UI Switch for React.

 ```html-preview
   <div id="app"></div>